10 – Onie

 # 8 – Shadows

-How could you not love this great single by the Electric Prunes released in 1968.
-The haunting vocals lines that ride the distorted guitar lick is just psychedelic perfection.
-Bands like The Electric Prunes, Roky Erickson And The 13th Floor Elevators, Blue Cheer and many more defined the term psychedelia in the late 1960’s.
+How could you not love this great 1968 single by the Electric Prunes?
+The haunting vocal lines riding the distorted guitar lick are just psychedelic perfection.
+Bands like The Electric Prunes, Roky Erickson And The 13th Floor Elevators, Blue Cheer, and many more defined the term psychedelia in the late 1960s.

 # 7 – Ain’t It Hard

-The song “Ain’t It Hard,” was the first single released by the band before they had released their first album.
-The song was issued in 1966.
-It was a recording that failed to break onto any of the music charts at the time.
-However, the song clearly defined the potential of the band.
+The song “Ain’t It Hard” was the band’s first single before their first album.
+It was issued in 1966.
+Although the recording failed to break onto any of the music charts at the time, it clearly defined the band’s potential.

 # 6 – Finders Keepers, Loser Weepers

-The song “Finders Keepers, Losers Weepers,” was more a blues based song than one bathed in psychedelia.
-The song featured a great organ solo in the mid section and some dynamic lead vocals.
-A truly great track and one of the most underrated Electric Prunes songs in the band’s catalog.
+The song “Finders Keepers, Losers Weepers” was more of a blues-based song than one bathed in psychedelia.
+It featured a great organ solo in the midsection and some dynamic lead vocals.
+It is a truly great track and one of the most underrated Electric Prunes songs in the band’s catalog.

 # 5 – Dr. Do-Good